15 Ways for College Students to be Greener in their Dorm and on Campus

 Also, the coffee shop in Campus Center, across from the information desk, sells FairTrade products, including coffee!
 Be sure to bring your own coffee cup to save on waste and money.

-13. If your college doesn’t require them already, install fluorescent lights in your room.
+your college doesn’t require them already, install fluorescent lights in your

 Fluorescent lights use less energy and last longer than conventional light bulbs.
 To learn more about them, check out this past Ecofriendly Economics post.